-An overview of analog and digital synthesizer design, its components and how they work.
+An overview of analog and digital synth design, its components and how they work.

-This article list the essentials in subtractive Synthesizer design and programming.
+This article list the essentials in subtractive synthesis design and programming.

-Programming synthesizers require basic knowledge of the different modules in a synthesizer.
+Programming synthesizers require basic knowledge of the different modules used to build it.

 This article explains the most important modules with programming tips.

 Subtractive synthesis is a synthesis method where oscillators generates waveforms and then filter out frequencies over time to make the sound interesting and evolving.

 An oscillator is the waveform generator in almost all analog keyboard designs.
 It has a limited number of waveforms and on some synths like the famous Prophet 5 they can be combined.

 A synthesizer can have 1 to many oscillators per voice but 2 or 3 is typical on an analog synth.